-A new exhibition at the Chicago History Museum explores the history of the Chicago company’s traveling fashion show.
-EBONY founder John Johnson and wife Eunice Johnson began the fair in 1958 to not only give their community a feeling of inclusion in the best the culture had to offer in sophistication, glamour, and beauty, but to change the very faces and bodies that were seen wearing the clothes.
+An exhibition at the Chicago History Museum explores the history of the Chicago company’s traveling fashion show.
+Ebony founder John Johnson and wife, Eunice Johnson, began the fair in 1958 to not only give their community a feeling of inclusion in the best the culture had to offer in sophistication, glamour, and beauty, but also to change the very faces and bodies that were seen wearing the clothes.

 Below, Virginia Heaven, the consulting costume curator for the Inspiring Beauty exhibit, discusses the arduous task of choosing garments for the exhibit and her favorite ensemble on display.

 Tell me about your role as costume curator for this exhibit.
 How many garments were you choosing from to put the exhibit together?

 I worked very closely with the exhibit curator, Joy Bivins, on this.
 My standpoint on exhibitions of fashion is that when you’re using fashion to illustrate history, it has to have more to it than just pretty clothes.
 In this case, I was hired to review 3,500 ensembles and worked with the curator to whittle things down.
 I think a lot of people think it’s easy to walk into a room that has thousands of clothes and pick out some outfits.
 But when you’re looking at 3,500 pieces and a thousand are amazing, it’s a very hard thing to do.

 We wanted the exhibit to show what was important in African-American fashion and in mainstream fashion at the time, so we’d get to a piece that we both loved but that we both knew could be sacrificed for a piece that better represents the historical significance of the fair.
 We went back and forth over several pieces.
 [Eunice Johnson’s] main agenda was to please her audience.
 We wanted to represent the showmanship that was so important to her, so it’s a very carefully crafted combination.